Tuesday, June 11, 2024

 The electric car is not cut out to replace the gas car.
 There are a few uses here and there where an electric vehicle might make sense, so I see no reason to ban them as an option, but the people of the earth can see through the façade they’re being sold.
 No one wants to be trapped in the path of a hurricane awaiting a charging station.
 Anyone who has been without power for more than a couple days knows that in a post storm scenario, gas products work, electric products don’t, period, full stop.
 Gas products work, electric products don’t.

 But aren’t electric cars more environmentally friendly when it comes to CO2 emissions?
 Well, they effectively move the production of CO2 from the tailpipe to some other location, either a power plant, or a windmill or solar panel manufacturing facility.
 It doesn’t reduce anything, but it does shift it to a different location.
-I will caution anyone concerned about the quality and cleanliness of the environment about maintaining a myopic focus on trying to reduce the quantity in our atmosphere of a life affirming gas that allows plants and animals to flourish on earth.
-If, in your concern for reducing this harmless and life giving gas, you are willing to strip mine cobalt and lithium in massive pit mines using child slave labor, pour massive concrete foundations in previously arable farm land to support toxically manufactured windmills that produce less energy than they required for manufacture, leaving toxic solar panels strewn about the once beautiful countryside, leaching toxic silicates into the soil as they deteriorate before ever producing more energy than they required to be manufactured, then maybe you have mixed up your priorities a bit.
+I will caution anyone concerned about the quality and cleanliness of the environment to try not to maintain a myopic focus on reducing the quantity of a life affirming gas in our atmosphere that allows plants and animals to flourish on earth.
+If, in your concern for reducing this harmless and life giving gas, you are willing to strip mine cobalt and lithium in massive pit mines using child slave labor, pour massive concrete foundations in previously arable farm land to support toxically manufactured windmills that produce less energy than they required for manufacture, leaving toxic solar panels strewn about the once beautiful countryside, leaching toxic silicates into the soil as they deteriorate, then maybe you have mixed up your priorities a bit.
 You aren’t going to save the planet through manufacturing.
 You’re not going to save the planet by building out new infrastructure.
 Extruding more plastics and strip mining more toxic heavy metals will never save the planet.

 The electric car is either a short-term profit center for enterprising marketeers who will not be on the hook for dealing with the mass of toxic waste their products will have created before the public finally notices their being sold a Betamax, or, they’re a totalitarian government’s wet dream, in which no one can travel freely unless granted access to the electrical grid.